obsidian-tasks-group/obsidian-tasks/docs/README.md

 See below for how to set up either of two options for creating the published pages during development:

-1. Docker (recommended)
+1. Running inside a Docker container (recommended)
-2. Installed Ruby and Jekyll
+2. Running without Docker

 ### Development cycle